How to file a patent in Brazil?

 How is the process of a patent in Brazil?

-Once you file your Patent application, INPI will start the granting procedure.
-You should be proactive during this phase and be aware of any incidence related to your application in order to rectify any deficiency and answer any official action raised by the INPI.
+Once you file your patent application, INPI immediately starts the granting procedure.
+Therefore, you should stay proactive during this phase and closely monitor any issues related to your application so you can promptly correct deficiencies and respond to any official actions raised by INPI.

-Filing: to file a patent in Brazil can be done in the following applications:
+You can file a patent application in Brazil through the following routes:

-The application may be filed in any other foreign language; however, the term for submission of the Portuguese translation is 60 days from the filing date.
+Although you may file the application in any foreign language, you must submit the Portuguese translation within 60 days from the filing date.

-Examination: Request for examination has to be made within 36 months from the international filing (PCT’s) or from the national filing date (priority or not).
+Next, you must request examination within 36 months from the international filing date (for PCT applications) or from the national filing date.

 Duration of the procedure:

-Patents in Brazil are valid for 20 years from the date of filing.
-The official grant fee for a patent in Brazil should be paid within 60 days from issuance of the Notice of Allowance.
-The first annuities should be paid after the patent grant starting from the third year of application date.
+Patents in Brazil remain valid for 20 years from the date of filing.
+After INPI issues the Notice of Allowance, you must pay the official grant fee within 60 days.
+Additionally, you should start paying the first annuities after the patent grant, beginning with the third year from the application date.

 Check out the list of required documents to file a patent in Brazil.